spinda/liquidhaskell-cabal-demo/README.md

 with LiquidHaskell, run one of:

 ```
-stack build --flag liquidhaskell-cabal-demo:liquidhaskell # if you're using stack
+stack build --flag liquidhaskell-cabal-demo:liquidhaskell # if you're using Stack
 cabal configure -fliquidhaskell && cabal build            # if you're using Cabal directly
 ```